retaildevcrews/ngsa-app/k6/README.md

 ## How to run a test

-The k6 deployment is condifugured to run 10 VU for 30 seconds
+The k6 deployment is configured to run 10 VU for 30 seconds

 ```bash
 # create name space